lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 You can integrate docker in your build process to run external services automatically.
 In the following proof of concept I detail how to integrate docker with your Spring Boot application with Fabric8 Docker Maven Plugin.

 ## Proof of concept
-First of all clone the project repository from github:
+First clone [this repository](https://github.com/lorenzomartino86/integration-test-with-docker-maven-plugin) from github:

 ```
    git clone git@github.com:lorenzomartino86/integration-test-with-docker-maven-plugin.git
 ```

-Checking pom.xml I've added following version of Fabric docker maven plugin
+Checking pom.xml I've added version *0.23.0* of maven plugin

 ```xml
    <dockermavenplugin.version>0.23.0</dockermavenplugin.version>
 ```

-Then let's create a new Maven profile named *docker* to handle Fabric8 plugin in order to stop&start Docker containers in the *pre-integration-test* phase and finally stop them in the *post-integration-test* phase:
+Then let's create a new Maven profile named *docker* to handle Fabric8 plugin in order to stop & start Docker containers in the *pre-integration-test* phase and finally stop them in the *post-integration-test* phase:

 ```xml
    <profiles>